Old money: United States

-"Old money" applies to those of the upper class whose wealth separates them from lower social classes.
 According to anthropologist W. Lloyd Warner, the upper class in the United States during the 1930s was divided into the upper-upper and the lower-upper classes.
 The lower-upper were those who did not come from traditionally wealthy families.
 They earned their money from investments and business, rather than inheritance.
 Examples include John D. Rockefeller, whose father was a traveling peddler; Cornelius Vanderbilt, whose father operated a ferry in New York Harbor; Henry Flagler, who was the son of a Presbyterian minister; and Andrew Carnegie, who was the son of a Scottish weaver.
 In contrast to the nouveau riche, whose riches were acquired in their own generation, the upper-upper class were families viewed as "quasi-aristocratic" and "high society".
 These families had been rich and prominent in the politics of the United States for generations.
-In many cases their prominence dated since before the American Revolution (1765–1783), when their ancestors had accumulated fortunes as members of the elite planter class, or as merchants, slave traders, ship-owners, or fur traders.
+In many cases, their prominence predated the American Revolution (1765–1783), when their ancestors had accumulated fortunes as members of the elite planter class, or as merchants, slave traders, ship-owners, or fur traders.
 In many cases, especially in Virginia, Maryland, and the Carolinas, the source of these families' wealth were vast tracts of land granted to their ancestors by the Crown or acquired by headright during the colonial period.
 These planter class families were often related to each other through intermarriage for more than 300 years, and are sometimes known as American gentry.
 They produced several Founding Fathers of the United States and a number of early presidents of the United States.
-An example of this social class was George Washington, who had an estimated net worth of $525 million (in 2016 dollars) due to his vast holdings of land and slaves, making him the second wealthiest man to serve as President of the United States.